-This parameter describes the diagnosed type of precipitation at the surface valid at the output time.
-A precipitation type is assigned wherever there is a non-zero value of the total precipitation rate in the model output field (however small).
-The precipitation type should be interpreted alongside the total precipitation rate (i.e. the sum of the convective and large scale rainfall and snowfall rates CRR+LSRR+CSFR+LSSFR).
+"Precipitation type" describes the diagnosed type of precipitation at the surface valid at the output time.
+A precipitation type is assigned wherever total precipitation rate is essentially non-zero (defined by $> 10^{-10}$ kg m-2 s-1).
+The precipitation type should be interpreted alongside the total precipitation rate (i.e. the sum of the convective and large scale rainfall and snowfall rates TPRATE=CRR+LSRR+CSFR+LSSFR) or the total accumulated precipitation (TP) over the appropriate accumulation period for the most-frequent and most-severe precipitation types in the last 1, 3 or 6 hours..

 The type of winter precipitation can be challenging to predict correctly as small uncertainties in the temperature profile and precipitation processes can affect the type of precipitation at the surface.
+The

-The IFS ensemble will provide some estimate of this uncertainty.
+IFS ensemble will provide some estimate of this uncertainty.
 For a more detailed discussion of winter precipitation-type, and in particular freezing rain predictions from the IFS, see the article in ECWMF Newsletter 141 (Forbes et al., 2014).

-Precipitation type is represented as an integer value in a way that replicates WMO Code Table 4.201.
+Precipitation type is represented as an integer value defined by WMO Code Table 4.201.
 The precipitation types used in the IFS are described in the table above.
-As this is an integer field, plotting should be by grid point without interpolation.
+As this is an integer field, plotting should be by nearest grid point without interpolation.
 As the IFS only explicitly predicts liquid or frozen precipitation (rain or snow), additional assumptions have been used to diagnose the precipitation type at the surface.
-The relative contributions of coexisting rain and snow at the surface are combined with the knowledge of the precipitation processes in the vertical column above (particularly melting and freezing - for information on the process parametrizations see IFS Documentation Part IV, Section 7.2).
-The diagnosis of each of the precipitation types is described below.
-Note that hail and graupel are not currently diagnosed in the IFS.
+The relative contributions of coexisting rain and snow at the surface are combined with the knowledge of the precipitation processes in the vertical column above (particularly melting and freezing - for information on the process parametrizations see IFS Documentation Part IV, Section 7.3).